 The Company is required by its insurance providers to obtain and hold standby letters of credit.
 These letters of credit serve as a guarantee by the banking institution to pay the Company's insurance providers the incurred claim costs attributable to its general liability, workers' compensation and automobile liability claims, up to the amount stated in the standby letters of credit, in the event that these claims were not paid by the Company.
-These letters of credit are cash collateralized, resulting in the cash being designated as restricted.

-Property and Casualty-The Company has insurance in place subject to a \$250 per occurrence deductible for Workers' Compensation and General Liability and a \$100 per occurrence deductible for Auto Liability.
+Property and Casualty-The Company has insurance in place for Workers' Compensation, General Liability and Auto Liability, which is subject to a \$250 deductible per occurrence.
 The primary casualty program (Workers' Compensation, General Liability and Auto Liability) is subject to a multi-line program aggregate which caps maximum losses within the deductibles at \$5,900.
 The program aggregate is indexed to payroll and may fluctuate up or down depending upon actual exposure.
 We accrue for probable losses, both reported and unreported, that are reasonably estimable using actuarial methods based on historic trends, modified, if necessary, by recent events.
 Changes in our loss assumptions caused by changes in actual experience would affect our assessment of the ultimate liability and could have an effect on our operating results and financial position.
 The Company also maintains commercial insurance coverage in excess of the limits of our primary commercial automobile, general liability and employers' liability policies, in the amount of \$75,000.